 Why Practice Pollution Prevention?

-Pollution prevention is a business strategy that can benefit any company, regardless of size or type, along with the communities in which they operate.
+Pollution prevention is a business and environmental management strategy that can benefit any company, municipality, or other organization regardless of size or type, along with the communities in which they operate.
 P2 is about increasing operational efficiencies, reducing risk, and effectively meeting environmental responsibilities.
-Unlike most pollution control strategies, P2 offers important environmental, social, regulatory, and economic benefits that can often result in a more competitive business.
-A facility that commits to an effective, ongoing P2 program that is dedicated to source reduction efforts and reuse practices can benefit the planet, people, and company profits.
+Unlike most pollution control strategies, P2 offers important environmental, social, regulatory, and economic benefits that can often result in a more fiscally efficient organization.
+A facility that commits to an effective, ongoing P2 program that is dedicated to source reduction efforts and reuse practices can benefit the planet, people, and organization profits.

 Practicing pollution prevention promotes innovation in the fields of waste minimization and resource conservation to more effectively ensure a clean and sustainable environment.
 Successful P2 efforts result in positive environmental impacts that are beneficial immediately and in the long run.